shirish93/shirish93.github.io/_failedprojects/blockchain.md

 **Diving into the Details**

 The courses provided deep dive into the inner workings of distributed computing.
-We explored data structures, programming languages, and the inherent challenges of coordinating tasks across a distributed network.
+We explored data structures, programming languages, and the fundamental challenges of coordinating tasks across a distributed network.
 We also examined the complex "proof-of-work" schemes that support the major blockchain implementations.

 As part of the coursework, we brainstormed numerous potential applications for distributed computing and blockchain technology.
-Our enthusiastic discussions yielded dozens of use cases across various domains.
+Our enthusiastic discussions yielded dozens of use cases across multiple domains.

 However, upon closer examination, we discovered a critical flaw in our approaches.
 Many of the proposed use cases didn't actually require blockchain technology.
 In fact, removing the blockchain element often resulted in a more efficient and streamlined solution.
 In the end, it was quite challenging, if not impossible for the entire class of graduate students in one of the most reputable institutions in the country, to come up with ONE legitimate use case that would be improved by the use of blockchains and cryptocurrency.
 Well, that's not strictly true.
 There were multiple great ideas that were not strictly legal and there was a massive potential in skirting financial regulation.
-Besides that, we didn't get very far.
+Besides that, we didn't getfar.

 **Trusting trust, and so forth**